OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 ## Automating the process

-This is a trivial example, and the video and screenshots could have been created and edited manually, but given that we’re building the foundation for a workflow that expanded to dozens (if not hundreds) of guides, we needed a way for these assets to be created automatically.
+This video and screenshots could have been created and edited manually, but given that we’re building the foundation for a workflow that expanded to dozens (if not hundreds) of guides, we needed a way for these assets to be created automatically.

 Automating the creation and updating of these assets requires four services: